 We make sure that we reinforce trousers in parts where they can break, that we strengthen the fabric in certain spots and do double stitching when necessary on the side seams and inside the legs.

 We stitch the seat of the trousers by hand so the seams won’t break.

 My kind of tailoring is a dying trade.

 Some people say there might be a return to hand-stitching.

 There’s a revival of the art, but tailoring is a trade that takes too many years to learn by hand.

-To become a good tailor first of all you need a good eye.
+To become a good tailor you need a good eye.
 You also have to be good with your fingers and with your hands.
 If they aren’t coordinated there’s no way that you can become a tailor.

 Working with different fabrics also requires different skills.
 Some people want something solid and require double-stitch everything.
 We also have customers from warmer climates who want their suit to be very light.

 In Melbourne about 10 ounces, or 300 grams of fabric, for a suit is perfect.

 When the big boss tells me to stop stitching I hope somebody takes over